Open-CAS/standalone-linux-io-tracer/README.md

 ### Build

-Both executable and kernel module (and OCTF if submodule is present) are built with:
+Both the executable and the kernel module (and OCTF if submodule is present) are built with:
 ~~~{.sh}
 make
 ~~~

 ### Installation

-Both executable and kernel module (and OCTF if submodule is present) are installed with:
+Both the executable and the kernel module (and OCTF if submodule is present) are installed with:
 ~~~{.sh}
 sudo make install
 ~~~